College of Operational and Strategic Leadership | Operational Level Programs

 for the NWC in-residence programs - one focused on "Civilian-Military Coordination in International Humanitarian Responses" that is co-taught with Dr. Michael Lappi from the Harvard School of Public Health, and the other focused on "Global U.S. Naval Operations in the 21st Century."

 He is co-founder and co-director of the NWC-Harvard School of Public Health "Joint Civilian-Military Humanitarian Working Group," which was established in May 2014 to explore academic and research collaboration areas that can improve coordination, synchronization, and integration of humanitarian responses during disaster.

 - Humanitarian Assistance/Disaster Relief

 Dave graduated from the U.S. Naval Academy in May 1992, earning a BS in History.
 He graduated with highest distinction from the U.S. Naval War College in June 2006, earning a MA in National Security Strategic Studies and receiving the Navy League William S. Sims Award.
 He is also a graduate of the U.S. Joint Forces Staff College’s Advanced Joint Professional Military Education program and numerous other interagency and U.S. military education programs.
 He is designated as a Joint Qualified Officer (JQO Level III).

-He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves as a Commander in the Navy Reserve.
-While on active duty he served as both a Surface Warfare Officer onboard USS TARAWA (LHA-1) and Naval Flight Officer in the P-3 Orion community.
+He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves part-time as a Captain in the U.S. Navy Reserve.
+He has commanded four reserve units - U.S. Forces Korea, U.S. Naval Forces Southern Command/U.S. FOURTH Fleet, U.S. Strategic Command Center for Combating WMD, and is currently assigned to U.S. European Command J3.
+While on active duty from 1992 to 2003, he served as both a Surface Warfare Officer and Naval Flight Officer.